denis-berthier/CSP-Rules-Examples/README.md

 ### The eleven-impossible-3-digit-patterns folder
 It gives a complete analysis of eleven's list of 3-digit patterns, allowing to find that only one of them requires more than T&E(2) to be proven contradictory.
 After the trivalue oddagon pattern, this is the second such pattern.

+### The Imp630 folder
+It gives a large number of examples for T&E(3) puzzles, with solutions based on eleven's 630 impossible 3-digit patterns.
+Names of the files refer to the number of the puzzle in mith's list of 156,278 T&E(3) min-expands.
+They also refer to the impossible patterns used to solve them.

 ### The T&E(3)-min-expands folder